Swan Districts Football Club: History

 Greg Harding was appointed as senior coach for the 2011 season.
 The club had a poor season finishing the season with only six wins from twenty games and finishing second from bottom of the league ladder, but rebounded in 2012 to finish second to a powerful Claremont combination only to lose both finals.

 In 2013 Swans finished 3rd on the ladder with Tim Geappen kicking 49 goals for the season and Tony Notte being awarded the fairest and best.

 Swan Districts were a foundation member of the WAFL Women's competition in 2019.

 Club song

 The Swan Districts club song is to the tune of the 1926 song Baby Face written by Harry Akst and Benny Davis.

-The club song lyrics were written by John Watts.
+The club song lyrics were written by John Watts and performed to the 1975 version of Baby Face.